supahcraig/redpanda_basics/Deploying Red Panda/BYO-VPC.md

  --data-binary @redpanda-network.json | jq -r '.operation.metadata.network_id')
 ```

-NOTE:  if the network already exists, it will put `null` into the env var.
+NOTE:  if the Redpanda network already exists, it will put `null` into the env var.
 Your network ID can be found after the fact from the Cloud UI.

 >>> the docs should utilize the env vars created by terraform